mr5z/ExLang/README.md

 ### `object`

 An `object` has behavior but no dependencies.
-It is self-contained, immutable, and defined by its values rather than its identity.
-Two `Money` objects with the same amount and currency are interchangeable.
+It is defined by its values rather than its identity.
+Two `Money` objects with the same property values are considered equal.
+Assignment is copy-by-value.
+Mutating a copy never affects the original.

-Fields are private by default.
-Public state is exposed via explicit properties.
+Properties are read-only by default.
+Use `@Mutable` to opt into mutability per property.
 Methods are private by default; use `@Exposed` to surface them as part of the public interface.

 ```
 object Money {
-    _amount: f32;
+    amount: f32;       // read-only
-    _currency: String;
+    currency: String;  // read-only

-    amount: f32 {
-        get => _amount;
-    }

-    currency: String {
-        get => _currency;
-    }

     @Exposed
     add(other: Money): Money {